-Forest Hills was greatly honored at the open meeting Forest Hills Post No. 630, American Legion, at the Inthe evening of March 3, by the presence of General Ro Lee Bullard, commander of the Second Army, American Expeditionary Forces.
+Forest Hills was greatly honored at the open meeting of Forest Hills Post No. 630, American Legion, at the Inn, on the evening of March 3, by the presence of General Robert Lee Bullard, commander of the Second Army, American

+Expeditionary Forces.

-The General, who wrote the famous message at the ope ing of the second battle of the Marne, July, 1918, when marked the turning point of the war, concluding with words "We are going to counter-attack," related in an informal talk some of his experiences in the war zone. own modest way, which is so characteristic of him, he saw "You know, on account of having so much rank, when wanted to be a regular soldier, I had to travel ten make before I could reach the front line."
-He told many functions stories which had the audience in convulsions of laughter guest of Comrade Charles Pope Caldwell.
+The General, who wrote the famous message at the opening of the second battle of the Marne, July, 1918, which marked the turning point of the war, concluding with the words "We are going to counter-attack," related in an informal talk some of his experiences in the war zone. own modest way, which is so characteristic of him, he said: "You know, on account of having so much rank, when I wanted to be a regular soldier, I had to travel ten miles before I could reach the front line."
+He told many funny

+Stories which had the audience in convulsions of laughter.

-The General, born and raised in the South, has an untakable loveliness of character and keen wit.
-He was
+The General, born and raised in the South, has an unmistakable loveliness of character and keen wit.
+He was the guest of Comrade Charles Pope Caldwell.